 The Community College Initiative (CCI) Program aims to foster mutual understanding between the citizens of the United States and the citizens of participating CCI countries.
 The CCI Program provides participants with a non-degree, academic-year program at a U.S. community college designed to build participants’ technical skills in applied fields, enhance their leadership capabilities, and strengthen their English language proficiency.
 The program also provides opportunities for professional internships, service learning, and community engagement.
 The CCI Program is sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State.

-Since the program’s inception in 2007, more than 2,900 students from 21 countries have received scholarships for study at community colleges throughout the United States.
+Since the program’s inception in 2007, nearly 3,100 participants from 21 countries have received scholarships for study at community colleges throughout the United States.

 The CCI Program demonstrates U.S. commitment to increasing access to higher education for underserved international students from selected countries and utilizes the learning environment offered at U.S. community colleges.
 The program also builds U.S. community colleges’ efforts to deepen international education partnerships and programming.